RAF 03

-RAF 03: Mendes vs. Chandler is an upcoming freestyle wrestling event that will take place on November 29, 2025 at the Wintrust Arena in Chicago, Illinois.
+RAF 03: Mendes vs. Chandler was a freestyle wrestling event that took place on November 29, 2025 at the Wintrust Arena in Chicago, Illinois.

-It will be the third flagship event produced by the Real American Freestyle (RAF) promotion, and will air live on Fox Nation.
+It was the third flagship event produced by the Real American Freestyle (RAF) promotion, and aired live on Fox Nation.

 Background

+A middleweight bout between former three-time Bellator Lightweight World Champion (also a former UFC lightweight title challenger) Michael Chandler and former UFC Featherweight Championship challenger Chad Mendes headlined the event.

 Tickets for the event went on sale through Ticketmaster on October 24, 2025.

-It will be the first RAF event with matches available for betting through major sportsbooks.
+Commentary for the event's live Fox Nation broadcast was provided by Kurt Angle, Cyrus Fees, Julianna Peña, and Chael Sonnen.

-Virginia Tech Hokies prospect Bo Bassett will debut at the event, making him the first active high school wrestler to compete in RAF.
+Virginia Tech Hokies prospect Bo Bassett debuted at the event, making him the first active high school wrestler to compete in RAF.

 Corey Anderson suffered an injury prior to the event, and was replaced by Joaquin Buckley.

+Mahamedkhabib Kadzimahamedau appeared during the broadcast and challenged RAF Cruiserweight Champion Kyle Dake to a future match, which took place at RAF 05.

+It was the first RAF event with matches available for betting through major sportsbooks.
+Alexis Gomez, Jordan Oliver, and Andriy Yatsenko won their matches despite being favored to lose.